yigtuyumz/utils/README.md

 	FLAGS = -L/path/to/so/file -llibnamewithoutextension -Wl,-rpath=/path/to/so/file
 	```
 - ### *./tests/*
-	The testing environment.
+	The test environment.
-	All files related to test cases.
+	Contains files related to test cases.
 - ### *./src/*
 	The source files.
 	Contains source files named same as the function name.